denten-books/plain-text/0-intro.md

 Once we see the book as a kind of a Turing machine, we are able to confront the particularity of the simulated sign.
 A number of significant consequences follow.
 The **second chapter** describes the condition by which the simulated sign splits to reside in at least two distinct locations, screen and storage medium.
 The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
 Erasing the inscription on the screen, for example, may not elicit the corresponding action on the disk.
 Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the inscription.
-Early computers assembled human-readable text and machine instruction along the same storage media like punch cards and ticker tape.
+Early computers composited human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of inscription were readily visible and therefore amenable to analysis.
-The advent of magnetic storage forced the inscription into an opaque medium.
+The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
+Thus the chapter identifies a milestone in the history of human textuality: the moment at which the inscription passes from view.

 The **third chapter** charts the emergence of the screen which restored a measure of visibility lost to magnetic inscription, with one major side-effect.
 The fidelity of the visible word could no longer be guaranteed.
 What the screen showed and what was stored on tape carried only a contingent correlation.
-Even today, many readers struggle to answer a simple question: Where does the text physically reside?
+Even today, many readers struggle to answer a simple question:
+Where does the text physically reside?
 Our inability to precisely locate the site of the inscription belies its seemingly ephemeral quality.
 Words on the screen appear conspicuous, but do not last once the device is powered off.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
 The third chapter unfolds at the site of the projection.
 The mechanics of modern screens modulate the electrical signal to push light through a liquid crystal medium.
 Here, I bring the mechanics of the medium to bear on a theoretical conversation about digital aesthetics.
 Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as property of the medium, but as structure imposed onto matter from without.
 In the extreme, that means that a censored electronic text is a perfectly analog artifact.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 But such attributes are again neither universal nor essential to the medium.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and yet something entirely different to a librarian.

 The **fourth chapter** moves from the screen to the machine internals.
-Somewhere between the sites of storage and projection, the computed sign undergoes a series of transformations.
+Somewhere between the sites of storage and projection, the computed sign underwent series of transformations.
 These transformations usually pass under the rubric of "formatting."
-The development of the formatting layer commences with several "control characters" included in the machine alphabets that follow Morse code.
+The development of the formatting layer commenced with several "control characters" included in the machine alphabets that follow Morse code.
 Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
-But with time, the formatting layer encompassed encompass all machine instruction.
+But with time, the formatting layer encompassed all manner of machine instruction.
 Thus a manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
 Formatting is therefore crucial to our ability to interpret digital text.
 Two rich histories collide on the pages of the fourth